keebio/keebio-docs/docs/via.md

 The VIA app now comes in two flavors:

 - [Desktop App](https://github.com/the-via/releases/releases)
+  - With the desktop app, you will have to re-download it if there is a new release with additional features, but the benefit is that you can use it offline without an internet connection.
+  - To download the VIA Configurator app, you can go to the releases page here: [VIA Releases](https://www.github.com/the-via/releases/releases/latest).
+The app is available for Windows, macOS, and Linux.
 - [Web App](https://usevia.app)

-With the desktop app, you will have to re-download it if there is a new release with additional features, but the benefit is that you can use it offline without an internet connection.

-With the web app, you don't have to do any updates on your end when new features are released.
+  - With the web app, you don't have to do any updates on your end when new features are released.
 However, you are limited to Chrome-based browsers that support WebHID.

-### Desktop App

-To download the VIA Configurator app, you can go to the releases page here: [VIA Releases](https://www.github.com/the-via/releases/releases/latest).
-The app is available for Windows, macOS, and Linux.
+(Sorry Firefox users)
+  - To launch the web app for VIA, go to this site [VIA Web App](https://usevia.app/).

 ## Launch VIA